 100, Russia and the West Four courses in the Russian language (above 201) [previously116], including at least one 300-level course; Any two Russian literature or culture courses taught in English and covering, when combined, both nineteenth and twentieth century Russian literature and/or culture.
 At least 4 elective courses will be chosen from the following list: Up to two additional upper level Russian language courses; One additional literature or culture course taught in English; Up to two Russian or East European History courses, One Political Science course with Russian content; One Religion or Philosophy course with Russian content.
 MINOR Students may complete a Russian minor in one of two tracks: Russian Language: Five courses total, including RUSS 100, "Russia and the West," and three courses in the Russian language numbered 202 and above.
 Russian Studies: Five courses total, including RUSS 100, "Russia and the West," and four electives in Russian language, literature, culture, film, history, politics, or other Russia-related topics as determined by the Chair.
 Electives may be taught in English.
 NOTE: Russian heritage speakers and students who begin the study of Russian language after the third semester may be eligible to substitute courses for the language courses above 202.
 They may do so by making a formal request to the department which includes a rationale for the proposed substitution.
-SUGGESTED CURRICULAR FLOW THROUGH THE MAJOR The Russian major was designed with the hope and expectation that all of our students would spend a year abroad.
-As a result, we developed the curriculum so that a student who did spend a year abroad could complete all the requirements for the major, as long as she or he followed a few guidelines.
-The guidelines are written for the entering student who knows he or she wants to major in Russian.
+SUGGESTED CURRICULAR FLOW THROUGH THE MAJOR The Russian major was designed with the hope and expectation that all of our students would spend time abroad on the Dickinson in Moscow program.
+As a result, we developed the curriculum so that a student who did spend a year abroad could complete all the requirements for the major, as long as they followed a few guidelines.
 Rather than specify the courses that you "must" have in a given semester, the following are general guidelines regarding courses that we suggest you take during each year.
-You should think of these guidelines as giving you a fast track into the major - this provides maximum flexibility in your junior and senior year.
-First Year RUSS 101 (fall semester) RUSS 102 (previously RUSS 104) (spring semester) RUSS 100, Russia and the Western (spring semester) Sophomore Year RUSS 201 (previously RUSS 116) (fall semester) RUSS 200 (spring semester) Russian literature or culture course in English (200-level course) RUSS electives, for example, a Russian history course Junior Year The majority of Russian majors study in Moscow during their Junior Year; In Moscow you will take 4-9 courses (refer to the Courses section in the Academic Bulletin: Russian) If you do not go abroad, take:
+You should think of these guidelines as giving you a fast track into the major - providing maximum flexibility in your junior and senior year.
+First Year RUSS 101 (fall semester) RUSS 102 (spring semester) RUSS 100, Russia and the West (spring semester) Sophomore Year RUSS 201 (fall semester) RUSS 202 (spring semester) Russian literature or culture course in English (200-level course) RUSS electives, for example, a Russian history course Junior Year The majority of Russian majors study in Moscow during their Junior Year; In Moscow you will take 4-9 courses (refer to the Courses section in the Academic Bulletin: Russian) If you do not go abroad, take: